Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Shrinking rules and fusion--shrinking consistency

-The presence of the loop excitations in the 3d topological orders leads to nontrivial shrinking rules, which determine how loops are shrunk into particles.
-Consider a cylinder-like membrane $M$ that creates a pair of loop and anti-loop as shown in Fig.~\ref{fig_shrinking}.
+Consider a cylindrical membrane $M$ that creates a pair of loop and anti-loop as shown in Fig.~\ref{fig_shrinking}.
 The red membrane supports the $L_{M}^{c}$ operator and the blue string supports the $T_{P}^{q_cg\bar{q}_{c^{\prime}}}$ operators.
 Recall the connecting rule Eq.~(\ref{eq_L_connect2}), since the operator $L_c^{\pm}$ has the inverse $L_{\bar{c}}^{\pm}$, we can shrink a membrane $M\cup M^{\prime}$ to a smaller one $M$ (by smaller we mean $M$ cuts fewer edges) as

-When the dual parts of $M^{\prime}$ and $M\cup M^{\prime}$ cut the same edges, Eq.~(\ref{eq_72}) allows us to shrink a cylinder-like membrane to an infinitesimal thin cylinder, which behaves as a string operator.
+where the direct parts of $M$ and $M^{\prime}$ start at $v_0$ and $v_p$ respectively.
+When the dual parts of $M^{\prime}$ and $M\cup M^{\prime}$ cut the same edges, Eq.~(\ref{eq_72}) allows us to shrink a cylindrical membrane to an infinitesimal thin one, which behaves as a string operator.
 In Fig.~\ref{fig_shrinking}, this shrinking process shrinks the flux of the loop to the vacuum, but the blue string is not affected.
+The microscopic realization of shrinking corresponds to the shrinking in the continuum field theory, as shown in Sec.~\ref{Sec.2.2}.
 Even if we consider a loop without any charge decoration, after such a shrinking process, the end of the blue string may still behave as nontrivial particles.
-To be more specific, after the shrinking process, the operator in Eq.~(\ref{eq_loop}) becomes
+To be more specific, after the shrinking operation (denoted by $\mathcal{S}$), the operator in Eq.~(\ref{eq_loop}) becomes